thealexlittle/instructorTechnicalAssessmentProject2/README.md

 # Project #2 - Define a JavaScript Class
 **Define the `Pokemon` class using the given specifications**

-The testing spec that will be used to score your code is provided **within this repo**.

-A simplified testing spec has also been provided - just copy and paste the code after your class is defined and run it in a JavaScript environment.
-__Make sure to remove any testing related code before you submit!__

-Your submitted code will be run through the testing spec AS IS.
-Therefore, you are HIGHLY encouraged to make sure your code works before submitting it.

 # `Pokemon` class specifications
 1. The `Pokemon` class should be defined.
 2. A `Pokemon` object should be initialized, or constructed, by passing in 5 arguments, which should correspond to the following 5 properties in order: `.name`, `.attack`, `.defense`, `.health`, and `.type`.